kalpriksh/DashX/README.md

 (need to finalize)

 ## Custom Query Editor (Future Scope)
-Provides functionality to edit data before using in charts
+Provides functionality to edit data before using it in charts